amansgz/css-testimonials-grid-section/README.md

 ## The challenge

+The challenge is to build out this testimonials grid section and get it looking as close to the design as possible.

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size